AzuxDario/Marsy/README.md

 ## Internet connection
 Marsy doesn't handle internet connection, so you need to provide implementation of `IConnection` interface.
 Enum `ResponseStatus` is to help you handle different statuses returned by API.
 Service will parse returned JSON only when status is `ResponseStatus::ok`.

+There are 2 reasons why I made is as it is:
-It's because C++ doesn't have internet connection in STL yet.
-I did not want to include big library or use different system APIs to provide support for more than one platform e.g. (WinAPI, POSIX etc.)
+ * C++ doesn't have internet connection in STL yet.
+I did not want to include big library or use different system APIs to provide support for more than one platform e.g. (WinAPI, POSIX etc.),
+ * maybe you already have library with interent connection in your project or you want to use one that you like the most.

 ## Dates parsing
 Marsy doesn't parse dates returned by API.
 They're stored as strings.